awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

 ## IAM role configuration<a name="iam-role-configuration"></a>

 In IAM, you create an IAM role with a trust relationship that is scoped to your cluster's OIDC provider, the service account namespace, and \(optionally\) the service account name, and then attach the IAM policy that you want to associate with the service account\.
-You can add multiple entries in the `StringEquals` and `StringLike` conditions below to use multiple service accounts or namespaces with the role\.
+You can add multiple entries in the following `StringEquals` and `StringLike` conditions to use multiple service accounts or namespaces with the role\.
 + To scope a role to a specific service account:

   ```